ChrickeR/chricker.github.io/_posts/assignments/2023-09-11-first_principle.md

 Challenging the Conventional Wisdom

 The limitations of conventional wisdom often confine us to incremental improvements rather than true paradigm shifts.
 Consider the historical anecdote of "faster horses" in the context of transportation.
-Instead of envisioning the automobile, people were fixated on making horses run faster.
+Instead of envisioning the automobile, people were fixated on making horses run longer and faster.

 A Revolutionary Leap: The V-Style in Ski Jumping